LLNL/py-hostlist/README.md

 Your PR must pass py-hostlist's unit tests.
 We enforce these guidelines with [Travis CI](https://travis-ci.org/LLNL/py-hostlist).
 To run these tests locally, and for helpful tips on git, see our [Contribution Guide](https://py-hostlist.readthedocs.io/en/latest/contribution_guide.html).

-py-hostlist uses a rough approximation of the [Git Flow](http://nvie.com/posts/a-successful-git-branching-model/) branching model.
-The ``develop`` branch contains the latest contributions, and ``master`` is always tagged and points to the latest stable release.

 ## Authors

 #### Christopher Moussa, moussa1@llnl.gov

-A huge thank you to Elsa Gonsiorowski for serving as a mentor on this project.
+A huge thank you to **Elsa Gonsiorowski** for serving as a mentor on this project.

 ## Release